johnston9/shot-caller/TESTING.md

 ### User Login/Logout
 Description: A User can easily Log In and out <br>

-- User Case: User Log In <br>
+- Use Case: User Log In <br>

-  Action: The User can Login by entering ther Username and Password.<br>
+  1. On the Sign In page enter the Username and Password.<br>
-  Result: The User is logged in and their Profile image displays in their My Account link in the Navbar if they have uploaded one.<br>
+  2. The Home page opens with the correct Profile image in the My Account link in the Navbar if one has been uploaded.<br>

-- User Case: User Log Out <br>
+- Use Case: User Log Out <br>

-  Action: The User can Logout by clicking the Log Out tab in the navbar.<br>
+  1. Click the Log Out tab in the navbar.<br>
-  Result: The User is logged out and they are taken to the Sign In page.<br>
+  2. A User is logged out and they are taken to the Sign In page.<br>

+### Profiles
+Description: The User can view all Profiles and follow or unfollow them.<br>

+- Use Case: View Profiles <br>

+  1. Click on the Profile link in the Navbar and the Profiles page opens with all the Profiles displaying.<br>

+- Use Case: View a Profile <br>

+  1. Click on a Profile and that User's Profile page opens with their info displaying.<br>

+- Use Case: Follow a Profile <br>

+  1. Click on a Profile's "Follow" button and it changes from unfollow to follow and all that User's posts will be returned when clicking on the feed button.<br>

+- Use Case: Unollow a Profile <br>

+  1. Click on a Profile's "Unfollow" button and it changes from follow to unfollow and  that User's posts will no longer be returned when clicking on the feed button.<br>

 ### User Change/Recover Password
 Description: The User can change or recover their Password.<br>

-- User Case: Change Password <br>
+- Use Case: Change Password <br>

-  Action: The User can change their Password by clicking on the three dots on their Profile page and entering a new password.<br>
+  1. Clicks on the three dots on the Profile page and enter a new Password and enter it again in the confirm Password field.<br>
-  Result: The User receives an email advising them of their new Password.<br>
+  2. The Password is changed.<br>

-- User Case: Forget Password <br>
+- Use Case: Forget Password <br>

-  Action: The User can recover their Password if forgotten by clicking on the "Forgot Password" link on the Sign In page then entering their email and a new password.<br>
+  1. Click on the "Forgot Password" link on the Sign In page then enter the email a new password.<br>
-  Result: The User receives an email advising them of their new Password.<br>
+  2. An email is sent advising of the new Password.<br>

 ### Security by both Frontend and Backend checks
 Description: Security measures by both Frontend and Backend code checks prevent unauthorised users from accessing Project URLs they don't are not registered on.<br>

 - Use Case: Unregistered User on any Project enters a Project URL.<br>

-  1. The User, unregistered on any Project in the app, enters a URL for a Project
+  1. The User, unregistered on any Project in the app, enters a URL for a Project<br>
   2. Result: A 401 displays for the User?<br>

 <p align="center"> <strong>nnnnnnnn</strong></p>